ed-lau/jcast/README.md

 Install Python 3.7+ and pip.
 See instructions on Python website for specific instructions for your operating system.

-Jcast can be installed from PyPI via pip.
+JCAST can be installed from PyPI via pip.
 We recommend using a virtual environment.

     $ pip install jcast